c1flores/Social-Network-API/README.md

 ## Installation

   1. Fork and clone repository to local machine.
-  2. Open integrated terminal in IDE.
+  2. Open integrated terminal in personal IDE.
   3. Run ```npm i``` to install dependencies in local project directory.

 ## Usage

-  1. Open integrated terminal in IDE.
+  1. Open integrated terminal in personal IDE.
   2. Run ```npm run start``` to start server on local port.
   3. Test endpoints in API tester such as [Insomnia](https://insomnia.rest/).